asecurityteam/transport/README.md

 When communicating with an HTTP server that supports HTTP/2 the `http.Transport` automatically creates an HTTP/2 transport internally and re-routes all requests through it.
-Oftentimes, this is a great optimisation that we get for free.
+Oftentimes, this is a great optimization that we get for free.
 However, there are some edge cases around using a single connection for all outgoing requests.
 One of the larger edge cases is related to increased latency when experiencing packet loss.
 Several folks